Bela Peter Urbanowsky Urban)

 Urban was a sought-after violin soloist, featured with numerous orchestras and at various events.
 In 1949, he was soloist in a concert given in Central Park in New York City at the famed Naumburg Bandshell.
 In 1951 he was a guest soloist with the National Orchestral Association, a training orchestra for young musicians located in NYC.
 The Hartt String Quartet, in which he was the principal violinist, performed often and was featured in the first Frederick Delius Music Festival in Florida in 1961, when the composer's house, which had just been moved to the Jacksonville University campus, was dedicated.

 He would later teach at a university in Florida.
-During that time, he and his second wife, Virginia, divorced.
+During that time, he and his second wife, Virginia, divorced in June 1963.
 She returned to Connecticut, where she died in 2001.
-He remarried and was residing in Hartford at the time of his death at age 76.
+He remarried and was residing in Las Vegas, Nevada, at the time of his death on September 4, 1988, at age 76.

 In later years, one of his former colleagues at HCM observed that Urban, because of his age and experience, was regarded as a teacher not only of the students but of his fellow faculty as well.